belle2/basf2/online_book/basf2/skim.rst

 Mechanics of a skim
 ~~~~~~~~~~~~~~~~~~~

-Under the hood, skims operate by running over the miniDST, which is the format
+Under the hood, skims operate by running over the mDST, which is the format
 of the produced Monte Carlo samples and the processed data at Belle II,
 reconstructing a specific particle list, and writing the reconstructed particle
 information to a microDST, referred to as uDST.
 The skim filter removes any